 If you’re concerned about a loved one’s drinking and want to raise the subject with them, you may find our page discussing how to deal with difficult conversations helpful.

-There is also useful advice on NHS Choices, and Alcoholics Anonymous offer support over a helpline as well as face to face.
+There is also useful advice from the NHS, and Alcoholics Anonymous offers support over a helpline as well as face to face.

 Aims to enable its members to stay sober and help other alcoholics achieve sobriety.